amymillar/SEMcoursework/use-cases/use-case-8.md

 ## MAIN SUCCESS SCENARIO

 1. Analyst request the information for population per city in a country.
-2. System accesses regions data from world database.
+2. System accesses countries data from world database.
-3. System sorts the regions populations in descending order by city.
+3. System sorts the countries populations in descending order by city.
 4. System provides a generated report to analyst.

 ## EXTENSIONS